-One day I thought about why I follow the four blogs above despite a myriad of personal finance blogs out there.
-Below are the five main reasons:
+One day I thought about why I used to like and follow only four particular blogs despite a myriad of personal finance blogs out there.

-1) They provide the numbers.
+1. They provide the numbers.

 The numbers are not only in their weekly or monthly reports but are sprinkled throughout their posts.

-2) They are females.
+2. They are females.

-I am a female and find it easier to relate to other females who also care about baby food, grocery bills, cooking, and the like.
-On SavingTheCrumbs, Deb and Al take turns writing their posts, so I can say the blog is also authored by a female blogger.
+On Saving The Crumbs, Deb and Al take turns writing their posts, so I can say the blog is also authored by a female blogger.

-3) Their posts are not too long.
+3. Their posts are not too long.

-4) Their font is big.
+4. Their font is big.

-5) Their site layout is simple.
+5. Their site layout is simple.

 Have you ever opened a website and said to yourself: “Oh my, where do I start?”
 Unfortunately, that’s how I feel about some websites although they offer great content.
 Feeling overwhelmed is not a good start for me to explore a blog.